System-Admins/Documentation/knowledge-base/windows/microsoft/onedrive/share-files-and-folders/share-files-and-folders.md

-# 'Share files and folders with Microsoft OneDrive
+# Share files and folders with Microsoft OneDrive

 This will demonstrate how to share files and folders through Microsoft OneDrive in Windows.
 The following screenshot is from Windows 11 (build 22000.318)